Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of MB per second) that can be transferred past the external memory interface in one second.
-It's calculated by multiplying the interface width by its memory clock speed.
-In the case of DDR type RAM, the result should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to the local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Memory Bandwidth: Bandwidth is the max amount of information (measured in MB per second) that can be moved over the external memory interface in a second.
+It is calculated by multiplying the card's bus width by its memory speed.
+If it uses DDR type RAM, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
+This number is worked out by multiplying the total amount of texture units by the core speed of the chip.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to the local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of colour ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices